furkansarikaya/FS.Transport.AMQP/docs/examples/request-reply-pattern.md

 **Focus**: Synchronous communication
 **Time**: 20 minutes

-This example demonstrates how to implement the request-reply messaging pattern using FS.RabbitMQ.
+This example demonstrates how to implement the request-reply messaging pattern using FS.StreamFlow.
 It covers synchronous communication, correlation IDs, error handling, and monitoring.

 ## 📋 What You'll Learn
 - Request-reply pattern for synchronous messaging